 Here is a look at a dry fit of your leg base side.
 Notice the legs will be pointing inward toward the center (aka. double bevel)

-Measure 3 ¾” and 7 ¼” up the inside of the leg and mark with your quick square to the outside.
-Drill two holes an inch apart on the outside towards center using your 5/16″ drill bit.
+Next, measure 3 ¾” and 7 ¼” up the inside of the leg and mark with your quick square to the outside.
+Then, drill two holes an inch apart on the outside towards center using your 5/16″ drill bit.
 This will be where your crosspiece is attached.
-To get the same countersunk depth, use tape to mark at 1 ½” up from the bit end.
+Also, to get the same countersunk depth, use tape to mark at 1 ½” up from the bit end.

 We have made the real deal mortise and tenon in our Pottery Barn knock-off bench by hand, but wanted to make this simple for you.
 Just add a bit of wood glue and attach using your nailer and 1″ brads.